guidance-guarantee-programme/pension_guidance/content/benefits.md

  - if it’s higher than your notional income, this amount will be used instead

 $E
 **Example** You’re 69 and applying for Council Tax Reduction.
-You have a pension pot of £40,000 and take a flexi-access drawdown income of £1,000 a year from it.
+You have a pension pot of £40,000 and take an adjustable income of £1,000 a year from it.
 DWP have calculated that you could get £1,800 a year from an annuity.
 They will take £1,800 into account when assessing your income.
 $E

 It’s your responsibility to tell DWP or your local council if you or your partner take any money from your pension pot.